Gabrock94/Pysiology/README.md

 ## Introduction
-Pysiology is a Python package used to analyze Physyological signals.
+PySiology is a Python package used to analyze Physyological signals.
 With pysiology you can easily analyze:
 - Electromyographic signals
 - Electrocardiographic signals
 - Electrodermal activity signals

 ## Installation
-Pysiology can be installed using pip:
+PySiology can be installed using pip:
 ```bash
 pip install pysiology
 ```